How to Print on Hats: A Step-by-Step Guide

 Diversification

-How Do You Screen Print a Hat at Home?
+How to Screen Print a Hat at Home

 1. Buy a Hat Platen

-You can use a picture frame of the correct size instead of a platen frame or make your own out of four pieces of wood.
+If you prefer a DIY approach, you can use a picture frame of the right size instead of a platen frame or even construct your own platen from four pieces of wood.
+This can be a budget-friendly option for beginners who want to try screen printing at home without committing to expensive equipment.

 2. Create a Screen